-Ideally these movements work on all the muscle groups of the body with emphasis on the muscles which are going to be used in the following workout.
+Ideally these movements work on all the muscle groups of your body with emphasis on the muscles which are going to be used in the following workout.

-Once the dynamic warm up is finished some muscle activation movements can be performed to help wake the specific muscles up that will be the focus of the days workout.
+Once the dynamic warm up is finished some muscle activation movements can be performed to help wake your specific muscles up that will be the focus of the days workout.

 Examples of muscle activation exercises would be anything explosive and powerful.
 However not a full plyometric workout.